ChieftainY2k/raspberry-garda/README.md

 * Fire up your RPI device, enable the camera support (raspi-config)
 * Clone this repo (git clone)
 * Run "**bash ./install.sh**"

 * Kerberos installation page is at http://_YOUR_RASPBERRY_PI_ADDRESS_
 * The video stream is at http://_YOUR_RASPBERRY_PI_ADDRESS_:8889
 * The docker statistics are at http://_YOUR_RASPBERRY_PI_ADDRESS_:8090

+The application will be automatically restarted on reboot, unless you explicitely stop it (see instructions below).

 **Stop the system**